 A reconstructed vehicle with a rebuilt title can be driven on the highways.
 The guidelines for getting a rebuilt title vary by state.

-For example, the state of Florida requires a vehicle to have a salvage title if the insurance company declared the vehicle a total loss.
+For example, the state of Florida requires a vehicle to have a salvage title if the insurance company declares the vehicle a total loss.

-In some other states, they “brand” or mark the vehicle’s title when the estimate of damages reaches a certain percentage of the vehicle’s retail value.
+In some other states, the vehicle’s title is “brand” or marked when the estimate of damages reaches a certain percentage of the vehicle’s retail value.
 For example, it is 75% in New York.
 The vehicle also might have to meet other requirements before it gets this brand.

 The rules can be complex for rebuilt and salvage vehicles.

-For example, the Georgia Department of Revenue notes that anyone who purchases a salvage or wrecked motor vehicle for the purpose of restoring or rebuilding it must be licensed as a rebuilder.
+For example, the Georgia Department of Revenue notes that anyone who purchases a salvage or wrecked motor vehicle to restore or rebuild it must be licensed as a rebuilder.

 If you purchase a vehicle with a rebuilt title, you’ll have to shop around and compare car insurance rates to find the right car insurance company for your needs.
 Look for insurers that allow full coverage on cars with branded titles.

-Our guide on how to insure a rebuilt title car has more details on how to get coverage and on companies that sell insurance for rebuilt title cars.
+Our guide on how to insure a rebuilt title car provides more details on getting coverage and on companies that sell insurance for rebuilt title cars.

 Sources